-15 Common Courses You Will Take For Your RN Degree
+15 Common Courses In RN Programs

 For a glance into 15 of the assorted common courses that an RN will see throughout their academic career, read on below.

 This is one of the first classes you can expect to take in a nursing program, often required during your first semester.
 Nursing fundamentals courses give you an overview of what it means to be a nurse, how healthcare works, and potential careers and roles for nurses.
 The focus is on the basics of patient care and fundamental nursing skills.
 Your nursing fundamentals course also prepares you for more advanced topics in particular areas.
 This course may have different names at different schools, such as “Nursing 101” or “Introduction to Nursing,” but it will cover the same topics.